StephenSHorton/zillow-scraper/README.md

 # zillow-scraper

 Setup:
--Make a new file on your desktop
+- Make a new file on your desktop
 (In that file)
 1.Git clone repo
 2.npm install